 The flashover current starts during the blow-off.
 This current is collected on the cathode at the discharge site.

-To simulate this phenomenon correctly, a special power supply (coverglass simulator in Figure E-10) delivering a triangular current shape is added and connected to this electrode.
+To simulate this phenomenon correctly, a special power supply (flash-over simulator in Figure E-10) delivering a triangular current shape is added and connected to this electrode.
 The current delivered by this source is intended to be sufficient to maintain the conductive plasma between the electrodes at the discharge site during the flashover.

 : Setup simulating the satellite including flashover current